 Goderich is located in Ontario’s West Coast in Huron County.
 It sits on the scenic shores of Lake Huron.
 This Ontario town is described as “the prettiest town in Canada” by Queen Elizabeth II.

 As a coastal town, visitors flock to Goderich for the beach, but it also features an interesting history.
 The largest underground salt mine is located under Lake Huron, along with the oldest lighthouse and former jail, Huron Gaol, which operated from 1841 to 1970.
 A former jail has since been converted into a museum and offers a guided ghost tour.

 Driving distance from Toronto to Goderich = 2.5 hours

 Paris Ontario is located in Brant County where the Grand and Nith Rivers meet.
-It is often referred to as Ontario’s “Prettiest Little Town.”
+It’s no secret that Paris is one of the prettiest towns in Ontario.
 Against the backdrop of the two rivers sits the small downtown lined with little shops and restaurants.
-Venture a couple streets over to The Paris Wincey Mills Co.
-This historic building dates back to 1889 has been been transformed into a year round market with local vendors.
+Venture a couple of streets over to The Paris Wincey Mills Co.
+This historic building dates back to 1889 and has been transformed into a year-round market with local vendors.

 Another thing to do in Paris is gaze upon the town’s different architectural styles, including Victorian, Edwardian, Gothic and Post Modern.
-Paris is best known for the cobblestone buildings.
-Builders used over 14,000 cobblestones all of near identical size drawn from the Grand and Nith Rivers to create several homes and buildings.
+Paris is best known for its cobblestone buildings.
+Builders used over 14,000 cobblestones all of the nearly identical size drawn from the Grand and Nith Rivers to create several homes and buildings.

 Driving distance from Toronto to Paris = 75 minutes